Rental Income vs Mortgage Cost Calculator

 Does rental income cover the mortgage?

-Compare monthly rental income against mortgage cost to see buy-to-let cashflow position.
-Enter mortgage payment and running costs to size affordability.
+Compare monthly rental income against mortgage payment and running costs to see whether a rental property runs at a monthly surplus or shortfall.

 What this tool does

-This calculator compares rental income against property expenses to show whether a rental generates positive or negative monthly cashflow.
-It takes your monthly rent, mortgage payment, and running costs—such as maintenance, insurance, and management fees—then calculates the net position each month and projects it annually.
+This calculator compares rental income against property expenses to show whether a rental runs at a positive or negative monthly cashflow.
+Enter your monthly rent, mortgage payment, and running costs, such as maintenance, insurance, and management fees, and it works out the net position each month and projects it annually.
 The result illustrates whether rental income exceeds total outgoings or falls short.
-Rental income is the primary driver; even small changes in monthly rent significantly alter the outcome.
-A typical scenario involves a property owner checking whether tenant payments cover debt servicing and upkeep.
-Note that this calculation assumes consistent occupancy and does not account for vacant periods, which typically reduce annual income by 5–10%.
-Results are for cashflow illustration only and do not cover tax, capital appreciation, or financing variations.
+Rental income is the main driver: even small changes in monthly rent shift the outcome noticeably.
+A common use is a property owner checking whether tenant payments cover the mortgage and upkeep.
+The calculation assumes consistent occupancy and does not account for vacant periods, which typically reduce annual income by around 5–10%.
+Results illustrate cashflow only and do not cover tax, capital appreciation, or financing variations.

 Enter Values